This topic describes how to connect Identity as a Service (IDaaS) to OpenLDAP and the common operations that you can perform.

 Base DN is the path identifier of a node in LDAP.
 IDaaS performs operations such as queries and data synchronization only within this node.
 You can set the Base DN of the source node in Synchronization Direction.

 The format of DN is ou=organization, dc=example, dc=com.
 The DN of the root node is dc=example, dc=com (your domain).
-You can also view the DN of the node in LDAP.
+You can also view the DN of the node in LDAP, as shown in the following figure.

 Scheduled verification